Our mission

 Our Priorities

-The Texas Bleeding Disorders Advocacy Coalition is focused on ensuring that every person affected by a bleeding disorder can access the life-saving care they need.
-Its priorities center on protecting full access to all treatment products so patients and providers can make the best medical decisions without unnecessary barriers.
-The Coalition also works to close long-standing gaps in care by advocating for timely diagnosis and appropriate treatment for women, who are too often overlooked or misdiagnosed.
-In addition, it recognizes that bleeding disorders affect more than physical health and pushes for meaningful access to mental health resources, supporting the emotional well-being of patients and families alongside their medical care.
+The Texas Bleeding Disorders Advocacy Coalition works to ensure that every person affected by a bleeding disorder can access the life-saving care they need.
+Its priorities focus on protecting patient choice and removing barriers so individuals and their providers can make the best medical decisions for their care.
+To ensure all patients have access to life-saving treatments, the Coalition advocates for full access to all treatment products, allowing providers and patients to select the therapies that best meet individual needs.
+It also works to close long-standing gaps in care by promoting timely diagnosis and appropriate treatment for women with bleeding disorders, who are too often overlooked or misdiagnosed.
+Recognizing that bleeding disorders affect more than physical health, the Coalition also supports improved access to mental health resources so patients and families receive the emotional support they need alongside their medical care.